-Award eligibility is subject to any restrictions or conditions imposed by applicable laws and regulations (international, federal, state or otherwise), and the award recipient is responsible for all applicable taxes, customs, tariffs, insurance and similar charges or costs (if any).
+Award eligibility is subject to any restrictions or conditions imposed by applicable laws and regulations (international, federal, state, or otherwise), and the award recipient is responsible for all applicable taxes, customs, tariffs, insurance, and similar charges or costs (if any).

-A number of our partners include TV stations, distributors and platforms.
+A number of our partners include TV stations, distributors, and platforms.
 Please indicate if you would like for your film to be considered for any of the above opportunities and also indicate the rights available

-All DVDs must be sent to
+All DVDs (when required) must be sent to:

 The BSIFF submissions team